-I’m amazed.
-Here must be a true river legend of the Canyonlands.
 Fascinated I lay into old Padre with question after question.
-He’s a retired math teacher originally from Detroit.
-In the 1950’s his family took a six-week car camping trip out West when the American past time of car camping was not yet a past time.
-They car camped right up underneath one of the big arches in what was then seldom-visited Arches National Monument.
-It was there that they were greeted by park ranger Edward Abbey himself when Desert Solitaire was but a few passing thoughts in that brilliant man’s mind.
+In the 1950’s his family took a six-week car camping trip out West from Detroit when the American past time of car camping was not yet a past time.
+They car camped right up underneath one of the big arches in what was then seldom-visited Arches National Monument, guided to their spot by Edward Abbey himself when Desert Solitaire was but a few passing thoughts in that young park ranger’s mind.

-Like many young men from the East who see the West for the first time, he was hooked.
-It was so expansive and bright, so beautiful and invigorating.
-It was during that trip that he stood on the rim in what would later become Canyonlands National Park, looked down into those river canyons and envisioned floating right down that winding canyon river.
+Like many young men from the East who see it for the first time he was allured by the distances and vividness of the Western landscape.
+It was during that trip that he stood on the rim in what would later become Canyonlands National Park, looked down into those river canyons and envisioned floating right down that winding Green River.

 He didn’t do it on that trip, but he made it back out West permanently fifteen or so years later, bought a seven dollar inflatable raft from K-Mart and floated himself right into the Green River.
-There were no jet boat pick-ups at the confluence in those days, and very few other people on the river.
-When he reached the confluence several days later, he deflated his raft, packed it up and hiked right out of the canyons many miles to the nearest ranger station.
-From there he hitchhiked back up to the town of Green River.
+There were no jet boat pick-ups at the Confluence then, and very few other people on the river.
+In those days you hiked out.

 He loved the experience so much that he kept coming back and started bringing people with him.
 One time after completing the 52 miles down the river from Mineral Bottom, he turned his canoe around and paddled the 52 miles all the way back up the river.
 He has explored and knows intimately just about every side canyon and every bend in the river.
 His tales are conveyed with understatement and nostalgia, like a great adventurer who knows he can never capture in words the experiences he holds in his heart: “See that next little side canyon down there?” he says, pointing down the river.
 “I call that one the ‘candylands’ because of the bright colors and texture of the rocks.
-Hard to get to.
-I’ve only ever seen one other set of boot prints in there.”
-He voice trails a bit as he stares down river toward his candylands.
+Hard to get to.”
+His voice trails a bit as he stares down his canyon.

-As the night settles in and the stars appear I now feel fortunate to have shared my beautiful river beach with these humble and friendly legends of the Green River.
-Padre invites me back for coffee in the morning as I say goodnight and I shuffle happily up to my end of the beach.
-I lay awake for hours that night watching the moon traverse across the sky between the canyon rims, and the stars twinkle brightly.
+I lay awake for hours that night watching the moon traverse across the sky between the canyon rims.
 Something about Padre’s story makes me especially proud of my country this night.
 What a beautiful life!
 What a beautiful place this is!
 What a beautiful country I live in!
 This is freedom.
 This is the America that I love.

 Day 3 on the River

 In four miles I come to a sweeping left curve in the river where Jasper Canyon comes in from the right.
-Just as Padre described last night, on the downstream side of the mouth of Jasper are some large rocks to tie up to.
-I hop out and get situated, swapping my water shoes for my hiking boots, and head up into the side canyon.
+I find a place to tie up, hop out of the kayak, swap my water shoes for my hiking boots, and head up into the side canyon.

-I never see the ancient Anasazi granary that is supposed to be near the mouth of the canyon as I continue on an intermittent hikers trail into a tightening dry gorge.
+I never see the Anasazi granary that is supposed to be near the mouth of the canyon as I continue on an intermittent hikers trail into a tightening dry gorge.
 Nearly a mile up, I finally clamber over some ledges, around some freshwater pools and into an astounding amphitheater.
-The bottom of the amphitheater contains a small clear pool of water with a sandy beach.
 Above me is a 500-foot circular overhang cliff with water drops drifting down from the lip.
-I scamper up ledges and get underneath the overhang and behind the drip-waterfall.
-I watch single drops of water on seven-second free falls from the rim down to the reddish rocks by my feet.
+I scamper up ledges and get underneath the overhang and behind the drip-waterfall to watch single drops of water on seven-second free falls to the red rocks by my feet.

-Back on the river now the remainder of the afternoon is calm with glassy water and sublime canyon scenery.
+Back on the river now the remainder of the afternoon is calm with glassy water.
 I play leapfrog with the five person crew I saw yesterday in the wind and, for a while, enjoy the bluegrass tunes I hear coming from one of their kayaks.

-The river makes big turns here, first to the left, then to the right and then to the left again.
-But, it’s always quiet and calm with that gentle drift through the canyon walls.
-The days have become progressively more enjoyable and I have a hard time believing it when I realize I’m within three or four miles of the confluence and I’ve put nearly 50 river miles behind me.
+The river makes big turns here, but it’s always quiet and calm with that gentle drift through the canyon walls.
+The days have become progressively more enjoyable and I have a hard time believing it when I realize I’m within three or four miles of the Confluence and I’ve put nearly 50 river miles behind me.

 Today, my campsite reveals itself easily.
-On the inside edge of a sharp right bend in the river a great big sandy beach and raised dune sparkles in the sunlight.
-This is the place for my third and what I expect to be a final glorious night on the river in Canyonlands.
+On the inside point of a sharp right bend in the river a great big beach and raised dune sparkles in the sunlight.
+This is the place for my third and final night on the river in Canyonlands.

 The Dune and Calamity

-I walk aimlessly for a while along the broad white-sand beach.
-The canyon is especially tight here as the river makes a near 180-degree doubling back and the close canyon walls curve with the river that formed them.
-I notice next to my beach there is a broad shallow eddie swirling around.
-Although the sky has gotten somewhat cloudy, it’s still mid-afternoon and warm.
+I walk aimlessly for a while along the white-sand beach.
+The canyon is especially tight here as the river makes a near doubling back and the close canyon walls curve with the river that formed them.
+I notice next to my beach there is a big shallow eddie swirling around.
 I decide then to do something I’ve been contemplating for most of the day—get in that water and cool off.

 With no shirt or shoes, and my life vest sitting on my kayak, I wade into the eddie finding knee deep water out 20 feet from the bank.
 I’m not here to swim.
 I simply want to get down into that cool shallow water and float on my back.
-I lower myself into the eddie.
-The cool water on the back of my head is refreshing.
 I relax immediately as I float on my back, looking up to those reddish canyon rims.
 I let my arms hang and my fingers find the sandy riverbed.
 Drifting.
 Slowly drifting, I feel the current pulling me back to shore, as expected.
 The bottom drops away from the reach of my fingers, yet I linger in my float like a log adrift by the bank.
 Or so I think.
 I finally turn upwards to stand, but that sandy bottom isn’t there.
 Suddenly, I’m treading deep water and drifting away from my beach in the main river current.

 Within minutes I’m in a fight for my life.
 I’m heaving for air after foolishly panicking and repeatedly trying to swim up-current towards the beach only to be pulled farther into the middle of the river.
 The slow current is like a giant’s thumb casually pushing me away the more I try to push back.
-I used to have a recurring dream as a child—just when I needed to get away from some monstrous threat, my legs would turn to jelly and I couldn’t move.
-It’s remarkable how similar it felt as the fatigue turned my legs and arms into nearly useless branches of heavy flesh.
-My nightmare is real now and my tormenting monster is the big muddy river who’s got me in a death grip.
 I’m a hundred feet from either bank and the river feels a hundred feet deep.
 The terror is profound as I realize that I’m about to die.

-When facing death one inevitably also faces family.
-My smiling three-year-old daughter appears vividly in my mind, and I hear the sweetest words in that sweetest little voice: “I love you Daddy.”
-A flood of emotions engulfs me like the river I’m trapped in… Extreme guilt… Crushing sadness… Anger at myself for doing this to my family.
+Silent fear grips me as I oddly fixate my eyes on the rim of the canyon in pure exhaustion, river water lapping at my upturned chin.
+Then my smiling three-year-old daughter appears vividly in my mind, and I hear the sweetest words in that sweetest little voice: “I love you Daddy.”
+A flood of emotions: extreme guilt… Crushing sadness… Anger at myself for being so foolish.
 How could I do this to them?!
 I can’t do this to them.

 I hear another voice, my voice.
 “Stop fighting it.”
 The fight or flight instinct is powerful, but usually counter-productive in drowning situations.
-Overcoming the natural urge to fight or flee is difficult (I’ve often wondered if I could stand my ground when facing a charging grizzly).
+Overcoming the natural urge to fight or flee is difficult.
 It requires the slow moving logical mind to overpower the rapid instinct to simply react to whatever is about to kill you.
-But, turning this table is often the difference between life and death.
-“Relax… get on your back.”
+“Relax (gasping breath).
+Get on your back.”
 I say this aloud, but my voice seems detached from my body.

-My mind continues to grasp onto logic and beat back the instinctive urge to panic.
+But, I listen to the voice’s reason.
+I lean back, extend my arms wide, and just float.
+I focus on the sky, the canyon rim.
+As I gradually recover my wind I beat back the urge to panic.
 This allows me to reason and I predict that the current will drift me over to the far bank.
 If I just float the river will discard me gently on that opposite shoreline.

-A second wave of terror thunders over me.
+A second wave of terror thunders over me when I finally turn to look for that opposite bank and find that I am no closer than before.
 The river seems immense and I’m an insignificant piece of waterlogged flotsam about to drift silently under the surface to eternal darkness.
 I see a vision of bleached white bones like driftwood on a winter sandbar—my bones, picked clean by ravens.
-But, I snap out of this defeatism again.
-My mind returns to my little girl and my beautiful wife.
+But, my mind returns, once again, to my little girl and my beautiful wife.
 I can’t leave them.
-I float again on my back, heaving for air, concentrating on staying afloat.
-Once again, I begin to find calm.
-The fear is there, lurking.
-But, I keep that beast under control.
+I concentrate on staying afloat.
+I find calm again.
+The fear is there, lurking just under the surface.
 Over and over, I begin to say aloud, “I’m going to make it.”
 I force myself to believe it.
-I visualize reaching solid ground again.
-Anger returns, not at myself this time, but an anger of defiance and determination and a refusal to quit.
-I make the river my enemy and this helps.
-With renewed energy, I commence an angled backstroke, but I pace myself this time with slow steady strokes, letting the current work with me, angling toward the bank.
+With renewed energy, I commence an angled backstroke, but I pace myself this time, slow and steady, letting the current work with me, angling toward the far bank.